 I wouldn’t consider Tor to be the most user-friendly alternative to Chrome, but it continues to be improved.

 Yes, I know, Edge has been around for a while.
-But the new 2020 upgrade is turning heads for a good reason.
+But the 2020 upgrade turned heads for a good reason.

 The new Edge has been dubbed “the best reason to quit Chrome“.